Kycklingris/portfolio/index.md

 	read-more="/projects/riftbreaker"
 	content=
 "
 Rift breaker is a first person shooter with two variations of the same world that can be swapped between.
-It was my fourth game project at Futuregames.
+It was my fourth group game project at Futuregames.
 - Working with **C++** in **Unreal Engine 5**
 - Player weapons
 - World switching